* Liverpool equal record Premier League victory

 Leno fumbled an Arsenal corner and allowed Gabriel to make amends for his earlier error with a simple tap-in.

 Raheem Sterling's first two goals for Chelsea led the 10-man west Londoners to a 2-1 home win over Leicester City as Thomas Tuchel's side overcame the early dismissal of Conor Gallagher.
 They are sixth in the standings on seven points.

 Brighton set a club record of nine consecutive top-flight matches without defeat as they handed Leeds United their first loss of the campaign to move up to second place.

-Pascal Gross grabbed the goal in a 1-0 victory that leaves the south-coast side level on points with Manchester City.
+Pascal Gross grabbed the goal in a 1-0 victory that leaves the south-coast side in third spot.
 (Reporting by Simon Evans, Editing by Ken Ferris)